Manila: Festivals and holidays

 Manila celebrates civic and national holidays.
 Because most of the city's residents are Roman Catholic, most of the festivals are religious in nature.
-Manila Day, which celebrates the city's founding on June 24, 1571, Spanish conquistador Miguel López de Legazpi, was first proclaimed by the city's vice mayor Herminio A. Astorga on June 24, 1962.
+Araw ng Maynila, which celebrates the city's founding on June 24, 1571 by the Spanish conquistador Miguel López de Legazpi, was first proclaimed by the city's vice mayor Herminio A. Astorga in June 1962.
 It has been annually commemorated under the patronage of John the Baptist, and has always been declared by the national government as a special, non-working holiday through presidential proclamations.
-Each of the city's 896 barangays also have their own festivities, which are guided by their own patron saints.
+Each of the city's 896 barangays have their own festivities, which are guided by their own patron saints.

 Manila also hosts the procession of the Feast of the Black Nazarene (Traslacíon), which is held every January 9 and draws millions of Catholic followers.
 Other religious festivities held in Manila are the Feast of Santo Niño in Tondo and Pandacan, which is held on the third Sunday of January; the Feast of Nuestra Señora de los Desamparados de Manila (Our Lady of the Abandoned), the patron saint of Santa Ana, which is held every May 12; and the Flores de Mayo.
 Non-religious holidays include New Year's Day, National Heroes' Day, Bonifacio Day, and Rizal Day.